New York Herald Tribune: Labor unrest, New Journalism

 The strike added new costs to all newspapers, and increased the Tribune's losses to $4.2 million while slashing its circulation to 282,000.
 Dryfoos died of a heart ailment shortly after the strike and was replaced as Times publisher by Arthur Ochs Sulzberger, who ended merger talks with the Tribune because "it just didn't make any long-term sense to me."
 The paper also lost long-established talent, including Marguerite Higgins, Earl Mazo and Washington bureau chief Robert Donovan.
 Whitney, however, remained committed to the Tribune, and promoted James Bellows to editor of the newspaper.
 Bellows kept Denson's format but "eliminated features that lacked substance or sparkle" while promoting new talent, including movie critic Judith Crist and Washington columnists Robert Novak and Rowland Evans.

 From 1963 until its demise, the Tribune published a weekly magazine supplement titled Book Week; Susan Sontag published two early essays there.
 The Tribune also began experimenting with an approach to news that later was referred to as the New Journalism.
 National editor Dick Wald wrote in one memo "there is no mold for a newspaper story," and Bellows encouraged his reporters to work "in whatever style made them comfortable."
 Tom Wolfe, who joined the paper after working at The Washington Post, wrote lengthy features about city life; asking an editor how long his pieces should be, he received the reply "until it gets boring."
 Bellows soon moved Wolfe to the Tribune's new Sunday magazine, New York, edited by Clay Felker.
 Bellows also prominently featured Jimmy Breslin in the columns of the Tribune, as well as writer Gail Sheehy.

 Editorially, the newspaper remained in the liberal Republican camp, both strongly anti-communist, pro-business, and supportive of civil rights.
-In April 1963, the Tribune published the "Letter from Birmingham Jail", written by Martin Luther King Jr., on its front page.
-The Tribune became a target of Barry Goldwater partisans in the 1964 presidential campaign.
+In April 1963, the Tribune published the "Letter from Birmingham Jail", written by Martin Luther King Jr. The Tribune became a target of Barry Goldwater partisans in the 1964 presidential campaign.
 The leadership of the Tribune, while agreeing with Goldwater's approach to national defense, believed he pushed it to an extreme, and strongly opposed Goldwater's voting record on civil rights.
 After some internal debate, the Tribune endorsed Democrat Lyndon Johnson for the presidency that fall.
 The newspaper's editorial support also played a role in the election of New York City Mayor John Lindsay, a liberal Republican, in 1965.